ml9148/Project_03_Data_Engineering/README.md

 **Need to discuss our ethical considerations and anything else designated in the rubric.

+### Hosts_Info Table
+In the hosts.ipynb file, we first read in the sample csv file and create a dataframe of the host-related columns: host_id, host_name, host_since, host_location, host_response_time, host_response_rate, host_is_superhost, host_neighbourhood, host_total_listings_count, host_listings_in_sample, host_verifications, host_has_profile_pic, host_identity_verified.

+Next, we explore the datatypes and convert them as needed.
+We removed the percent symbol from the host response rate so that it could be used in analysis.
+We also mapped the columns containing "t" and "f" to "True" and "False" so that they could be analyzed as boolean columns.

+To create the Hosts table, we want to use host_id as the primary key.
+We confirmed that since some hosts have multiple listings, and all host-related information is identical for each host's listing, we would drop the duplicate host_ids.
+However, we needed to take more steps in transforming the Hosts table before doing so.

+Using .value_counts(), we created a dictionary of each host_id and the corresponding number of properties contained in the sample and mapped this to create a new column.
+This will allow the analyst to view both the total number of properties a host has list on the AirBnb website and the total number of properties a host has in our sample.

+Lastly, we sorted the DataFrame by host_id and exported it as a csv file to be imported into our database.

 ### Pricing vs Total Review Score

 My goal for this extract was to simplify the pricing of the table by grouping the price column and aggregating the respective reviews.